CPD guidance for social workers

 - learning from a case

-- feedback from a person with lived experience of social work or colleague
+- feedback (this could be from a person with lived experience of social work, or a colleague)

 - work towards a formal qualification or certification